 Once everyone is aware of their real identities (in a flourishing, big dramatic way, of course, scenes that are my favorites in the drama) the situation becomes even more intense.
 Ji Soo has to tell Gi Tae she really loves his friend and that's not easy.
 I must say that at this point the actor playing Gi Tae, Kim Sung Soo, delivers some incredible scenes that made me weep for him, even though I felt frustrated by his character overall.
 He lived too long in LaLaLand, convincing himself this woman loved him as more than a friend.
 She never once said she loved him in a romantic way, or would marry him.

 Classics are classics for a reason.
+They stand the test of time.
 The true K-drama fan will seek them out, no matter how difficult the process is sometimes, or how "old" the K-drama happens to be ... they're never "old", the great ones are TIMELESS.
+Would you never read classics like Jane Eyre or Pride and Prejudice because they are "old"?
+Or should you read them because they happen to be TIMELESS?

 HOME TO KOREAN DRAMA REVIEWS